Meet the Staff

 Patrick Patterson

 Patrick Patterson was hired at BWROC – Blue Water Recovery & Outreach Center on Oct 24th 2018.
 As Executive Director, he is responsible for the organization oversight and funding.
 He uses his lived experience with addiction to propel his decision making and help others seeking recovery.
-In his role as Executive Director, he serves as Vice Chair on the Michigan Opioid Advisory Commission, Co-Chair of MRCC – Michigan Recovery Community Collective, member of CSCB, Prevention Treatment & Recovery Coalition and a keynote speaker on addiction/recovery across the State.
+In his role as Executive Director, he serves as Vice Chair on the Michigan Opioid Advisory Commission, Vice President of MARCO – Michigan Association of Recovery Community Organizations, member of CSCB, Prevention Treatment & Recovery sub committee and a keynote speaker on addiction/recovery across the State.

 Prior to being the Executive Director of BWROC, Mr. Patterson served 10 years on the leadership team as the financial services manager for Michigan largest independent 401(K) provider at Freedom One Financial.

-Mr. Patterson co-authored the State’s first recovery support services bill in 2018.
+Mr. Patterson co-authored the State’s first recovery support services bill in 2018 and enhanced in 2020.
 He also serves as an advisor to many local non-profits and sits on the Board of Directors at the East Shore Leadership Academy School.
 Mr. Patterson received his BA in Business from Western Michigan University in 2003.

 Nicole Bickel